 Maret’s Lower School serves elementary students in kindergarten through grade 4.
-Maret Lower School lets children be children while they acquire the fundamentals of learning and socialization.
+Maret's private elementary school in Washington DC lets children be children while they acquire the fundamentals of learning and socialization.
 Maret believes that childhood should be treasured and savored, not accelerated or compressed.

 Our full-day kindergarten through fourth grade program, in self-contained homerooms, provides a nurturing and stimulating environment in which academics are presented through a variety of full-class, partnered, and independent activities.
 Homeroom teachers teach math, reading, writing, and social studies.
 Our lower school program sets the groundwork for each elementary school student to delight in their discoveries, master new skills, and relish the satisfaction of contributing to the Maret community.